 In such a scenario, custom plastic machining may offer a more cost-effective solution, since the number of units is low and the custom machining company does not have to make costly tooling like the IM company does.

 But it doesn’t always come down to price.

 Speed can be a big factor too.
 A product designer may be considering several options for their order, and, if the order quantity is on the small side, custom machining may represent a significantly faster option than alternatives like molding, 3D printing, casting or sheet metal fabrication, since setup is fast and simple.

 The quality and physical properties of machined parts can also entice customers to custom machining over alternative techniques.

 Machining can achieve finer tolerances than processes like 3D printing, and machined parts are often stronger than their molded counterparts since a blank workpiece has been evenly extruded rather than injected into an irregular mold cavity.

-3ERP is a specialist in custom machining, with years of experience working with customers from aerospace to consumer goods.
+3ERP is a specialist provider of custom CNC machining services, with years of experience working with customers from aerospace to consumer goods.
 If you are looking for CNC machine shops, 3ERP is your best destination.
 Request a quote for projects of any size.